Working Paper · v6.1

 What is actually being built

-Each of these is a domain in which an optimizer will be allowed to act on humans, at scale, on the basis of whatever model of the human is encoded in its training and its objective.
-The model currently encoded is impoverished to the point of being fictional.
+Every one of these is an interaction with the human organism.
+In each case an optimizer will be allowed to act on humans on the basis of whatever model of the human is encoded in its training and its objective.
+The currently encoded model is impoverished to the point of being fictional.

 What current alignment actually specifies